tadaworks/dev-onboarding-guide/README.md

 You can also install themes like [Solarized](http://ethanschoonover.com/solarized) and [Dracula](https://github.com/zenorocha/dracula-theme#sublime-text) (along with thousands of others) in Package Control.

 ##Dev Environment
-We host our development environments in [VirtualBox](https://virtualbox.org) VMs, managed using [Vagrant](https://vagrantup.com).
-This helps us eliminate random per-machine config isues when bugs crop up, and improves reproducability.
+We host our development environments in [Vagrant](https://vagrantup.com)-managed [VirtualBox](https://virtualbox.org) VMs.
+This helps us eliminate per-machine config isues when bugs crop up, and improves reproducability.

 ```bash
 brew cask install virtualbox